-For more information about the pylon API and the pylon Viewer, see Section 3.1 on page 38.
+For more information about the pylon Viewer, see Section 3.1 on page 30.

 9.8 Use Case Diagrams

 This section assumes that the standard mode is enabled for image acquisition control.

 In principle, this section also applies if the legacy mode is enabled instead.
 In this case, however, the following differences must be taken into account: